rohammosalli/python-app/README.md

 ### part 6
 ###### Setup our Jenkins CI CD

-What I did I used a vm for our Jenkins and custome Docker Image
+If you want deploy Jenkins on Kubrnetes you can take look at [google solutions](https://cloud.google.com/solutions/jenkins-on-kubernetes-engine)

+But what I did!
+I used a vm To Install Docker and Used Custome jenkins image, we have some ways to Integrate jenkins with Kubernetes with some plugins, But I used manual way because it's was easy sience I don't use GKE

 ```Dockerfile
 FROM jenkins/jenkins:lts